Ecological-Complexity-Lab/lab_website/team/join/index.md

 - have (at least) some basic experience with programming.

 # Funding
 Funding options are available for graduate students and postdocs.
-Candidates are also encouraged to apply for external funding.
+We have open positions with full stipends 🙂 However, candidates are always encouraged to apply for external funding.

 # How to apply
 Please send a CV, a 1-page letter of why you are interested in joining and names of 2 referees (for recommendations).

+{% include button.html link="contact" text="Contact" icon="fa-solid fa-envelope" flip=true%}